 Dining Halls Open for Residential Students and Staff Only: Will resume operations to serve residential students in Lakeside, Littlepage, Pathfinder, and Cooper Dining Centers.
 Students will be assigned to one of these for meals.
-They will have the choice to dine in or takeout.
-Students will be able to dine alone or with member(s) of their "Pod" at reserved seating.
-Takeout will have online ordering with designated pick up areas in each dining center.
+They will be able to enter their dining center and select their meal choices for takeout.

 Dining Services (both retail and residential) will follow guidelines set by SUNY, CDC, and both local and state health departments to limit the spread of COVID-19.
-All SUNY Oswego Retail Dining locations and campus bookstore locations will follow the same protocols as listed for Residential Dining and retail "grab and go" food will be available for purchase for any student (commuter and residential) and employee.
+All SUNY Oswego Retail Dining locations and campus bookstore locations will follow the same protocols as listed for

+Residential Dining and retail "grab and go" food will be available for purchase for any student (commuter and residential) and employee.